Snowflake

 Adding Snowflake to your decube connections helps your team to find relevant datasets, understand their quality via incident monitoring and apply governance policies via our data catalog.

 Connecting to decube is as easy as providing us with credentials to your Snowflake instance.
-We require the following credentials:
+There are currently 2 authentication options, Password and Key-pair authentication.

 • username